codeup-germain/capstone/README.md

 ### Problem Statement:
+League of Legends is growing and with that comes increasing demands from coaches, analysts, casters, and the game developers.
+Coaches, analysts, and casters always need good data to make key decisions and develop better strategies and deeper understandings of what is the most important factors of a game.
+Game developers need to keep the game fair and fun, to continue developing their playerbase to stay at the top of esports and gaming popularity.

 ### Proposed solution:
+Create a machine learning model that can accuratly determine the team that will win based on certian features of a game, and what features have the largest impact on a teams success.

 # Table of contents
 <!-- Add a table of contents for your project -->